TomKopp/toggleNator/README.md

 # Witzbould's toggleNator

-Witzboulds toggleNator is a js module that toggles css classes.
+Witzbould's toggleNator is a js module that toggles css classes.

 That happens via html data attributes.
 Toggle buttons can be separated into groups.
 So for example you can have multiple accordion menus on your side and they will not influence one another.